 Parents/guardians may notify the district of their wish to have their child "opt-out" of the EL program.
 This means that a parent/guardian has chosen to deny their child's entry into the SEI program in the Ipswich Public School District.
-The form titled Parents' Choice to Opt out of English Language Program must be signed annually in order to make this official.
+The form titled Parents' Choice to Opt out of English Language Program must be signed in order to make this official.
 Parents/guardians of children under 10 may "opt-out" even if that student has not been enrolled in an SEI program for 30 days.
 The Ipswich Public School District encourages parents/guardians to allow their children to participate in our SEI program for a limited time before they make a final determination to "opt-out" of the program.
 Federal law establishes a district's obligation to provide EL students with meaningful access to the education program.
 Because of this, when a parent/guardian declines their child's participation in a formal language instruction program, the district will continue to monitor the progress of the student to ensure that the student has an equal opportunity to have his or her English language and academic needs met.
 When a district determines through monitoring that a student who has "opted out" is not progressing, the district will ensure that the student's academic needs are being addressed.
-Students will continue to be reported on the SIMS data and assessed annually using the DESE mandated assessments (ACCESS 2.0, MCAS 2.0) appropriate for their grade.
-Parent notification letters will continue as long as English Language proficiency assessments indicate the student is not yet "proficient" and parents will be required to complete opt-out paper work annually.
-Parents should revisit their decision to opt-out every year and submit a new request for the current academic year.
-Parents should revisit their decision to opt-out every year and submit a new request for the current academic year.
+Students will continue to be reported on the SIMS data and assessed annually using the DESE mandated assessments (ACCESS, MCAS) appropriate for their grade.
+Parent notification letters will continue as long as English Language proficiency assessments indicate the student is not yet "proficient."